 Fixing acoustic products to your walls

-Before installing your acoustic products, decide whether you want to use an adhesive (this can be problematic with regard to plaster walls) or double-sided tape.
+Before installing your acoustic products, decide whether you want to use an adhesive (this can be problematic concerning plaster walls) or double-sided tape.
 Use enough of either to ensure a stable install that won’t come off the wall at a later date and use a spirit level (if you have one handy) to ensure your panels are hung straight.
-Nothing ruins the aesthetics of a home studio like poorly installed acoustic treatment, and a great looking, well treated room can be a source of inspiration for home based musicians.
+Nothing ruins the aesthetics of a home studio like poorly installed acoustic treatment, and a great looking, well-treated room can be a source of inspiration for home-based musicians.

 What acoustic treatment to use and where to put it

-Ok, so we now know what products are available, what products are we going to need and what do we then do with it?
+Ok, so we now know what products are available, what products are we going to need and what do we then do with them?